HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/dataextraction.md

 <!--Will there ever be a child with multiple parents?
 Should be impossible-->

 An [SDC eCC Observation Parent Example](Observation-SDCeCCObservationParent.html) and [SDC eCC Observation Child Example](Observation-SDCeCCObservationChild.html) showing how these Observations can be grouped together can be found in the [Artifacts](artifacts.html) page.

+For all Sections and Questions, they only reference child and/or parent Questions/Sections.
+Never a Grandparent, Grandchild, etc.

 #### Sections